 Parties to a proposed merger, whether or not subject to transaction notification, may apply to the Commissioner for an advance ruling certificate (an "ARC") with respect to such merger.
-The issuance of an ARC certifies that the Commissioner is satisfied that the proposed merger will not prevent or lessen competition substantially.
+If issued, the ARC certifies that the Commissioner is satisfied that the proposed merger will not prevent or lessen competition substantially.
 Parties will often apply for an ARC when it is clear that no substantive competition issues will arise in connection with the proposed transaction and will often couple such application with the transaction notice filing.

-The issuance of an ARC exempts the parties from the pre-merger notification requirements which otherwise may apply.
-Upon issuing an ARC, the Commissioner cannot challenge the proposed merger solely on the basis of information that is the same or substantially the same as the information on the basis of which the ARC was issued, provided the merger has been substantially completed within one year following the issuance of the ARC.
+Receipt of an ARC exempts the parties from the transaction notification requirements which otherwise may apply.
+Upon issuing an ARC, the Commissioner cannot apply to the Tribunal in respect of the proposed merger solely on the basis of information that is the same or substantially the same as the information on the basis of which the ARC was issued, provided the merger has been substantially completed within one year following the issuance of the ARC.